 Skip to content

 If your children are generally fit and healthy, you might wonder if they need probiotics.
-However, if you read the second article in our ‘Early life microbiome series’, ‘Child Microbiome: Dr Kate's Guide’, you can see that the balance of the gut microbiome is very important and that the levels of friendly bacteria can be easily disrupted.
+However, if you read the second article in our ‘Early life microbiome series’, ‘Child Microbiome: Dr Kate's Guide’, you'll can see that the balance of the gut microbiome is very important and that these populations of friendly bacteria can be easily disrupted.
 In fact, the childhood years can be a very challenging time for the microbiome.
 Factors such as school, stress, high sugar & low fibre diet, medications/antibiotics, and busy lifestyles can impact your child’s microbiome composition and reduce levels of friendly bacteria.

-Therefore, kids can benefit from probiotics to provide that extra support they may need in the hustle and bustle of daily life.
+Therefore, giving your children probiotics can provide them with that extra support they may need in the hustle and bustle of daily life.

 Healthcare professionals can find out more about the complex relationship between probiotics and the immune system in this article on our sister site, Probiotic Professionals: Probiotics for Immunity.

 When looking for a probiotic for children, it is best to look for supplements containing probiotic strains that have been specifically researched in this age group, i.e., infants, babies and children.
 Although it’s typically reported that the microbiome settles at around 3 years of age, some research disputes this.
-One study showed that a child’s (aged 7-12) microbiome was still different to an adult’s8.
+One study showed that a child’s (aged 7-12) microbiome was still different from an adult’s8.
 In this study, the composition and the functional qualities of the microbiome differed.
 These differences could be due to the extra energy and growth required for the childhood years.

-Let’s look at some prebiotics and probiotics which have been researched in babies and children.
+Let’s look at some children’s probiotics, and also prebiotics which have been researched in babies and children.

-Probiotic: One of the most researched probiotic strains for constipation is Bifidobacterium lactis BB-12®.
+One of the most researched probiotic strains for constipation is Bifidobacterium lactis BB-12®.
 The strain has also been researched in children10.
 B. lactis BB-12® was used in one of the largest clinical trials ever conducted in probiotic research.
 In this gold standard trial, individuals who took B. lactis BB-12® had significantly more bowel movements per week11.
 It’s also been shown in other trials to harmonise bowel movements and not cause loose stools12.
 The strain Bacillus coagulans Unique-IS2 has also been shown to reduce constipation and straining in children29.
 Healthcare professionals can find out more about these strains on the Probiotics Database: see Bacillus coagulans Unique-IS2 and Bifidobacterium lactis BB-12®

-Probiotics: A combination of three probiotic strains have been shown to reduce the risk of childhood illnesses as well as the time taken off school16.
+A combination of three probiotic strains have been shown to reduce the risk of childhood illnesses as well as the time taken off school16.
 L. acidophilus Rosell 52, Bifidobacterium infantis Rosell 33 and Bifidobacterium bifidum Rosell 71 were the three strains used in this gold-standard study of 135 children.
 Also, the strain Bacillus coagulans Unique-IS2 has shown its ability to increase Natural Killer (NK) cells31.
 NK cells are an important component of our immunity as they are involved in fighting viral infections, and killing damaged cells.
 These strains are great options for kids.

-Healthcare professionals can find more information on the research of these three strains here, on Probiotic Professionals: Research on three Rosell probiotic strains.
+Healthcare professionals can find more information on the research of the Rosell strains here, on Probiotic Professionals: Research on three Rosell probiotic strains.

 You can find more information about probiotics for eczema in part 4: Baby Probiotics.